Say hello to this gentle giant!

 Unfortunately…

-Like many dog breeds throughout Europe during the 1920’s and 1940’s many of the Newfoundland’s numbers were greatly affected by both World War I and World War II which led to the breed having to rely on the few American breeders who were around to keep the breed alive.
+Like many dog breeds throughout Europe during the 1920s and 1940, many Newfoundland numbers were significantly affected by World War I and World War II, leading to the breed relying on the few American breeders around to keep the species alive.
+Fortunately, because of their efforts, we still have Newfoundland today, and that is why we can still have an opportunity to own one now.

 But where did this big dog “originally” really come from?